WildMeOrg/houston/deploy/codex/README.md

     docker-compose stop houston && docker-compose rm -f houston && docker volume rm codex_houston-var

+Docker is conservative about cleaning up unused objects.
+This can cause Docker to run out of disk space or other problems.
+If a new build is experiencing errors try using prune commands.

+Prune images not used by existing containers:

+    docker image prune -a

+Remove all stopped containers:

+    docker container prune

+Remove networks connecting resources used by Docker:

+    docker network prune

+Remove all volumes:

+    docker volume prune

+    NOTE: Removing volumes destroys data stored in them.
+If you have other Docker projects you are working on or need to preserve development data refer to the Docker documentation to filter what volumes you prune.

+Remove everything except volumes:

+    docker system prune

+Including volumes:

+    docker system prune --volumes

+You can bypass the confirmation for these actions by adding a -f flag.

 #### Running the tests

 During development, we mount the code directory and by default run commands as